 - Build positive experiences into this time of year

 - Have a good support network of family and friends, and use that support network

 - Talk about feelings, and try not to bottle them up

 - Balance stress

 - Light therapy boxes can offer effective treatment, but talk to your provider before choosing one as certain types work better than others

 For some, medication may be a treatment option, and a primary care provider or psychiatrist can help with assessing medication needs.

 “As soon as someone feels seasonal depression symptoms are disrupting his/her typical routines or day to day functioning, it’s time to contact your primary care provider.
-It’s never too soon to talk with a provider about how you are feeling, and the sooner the intervention, the better the outcome,” Takes says.
+It’s never too soon to talk with a provider about how you're feeling.
+The sooner the intervention, the better the outcome,” Ohrt says.

 A primary care provider is able to screen and refer patients to mental health providers and services.
 Additionally, for children and adolescents, talking with a school counselor may be another good step.
-Anyone experiencing suicidal thoughts should go to the emergency room or call 911 for immediate assessment and safety.
+Anyone experiencing suicidal thoughts should go to the emergency room, call 911 or the National Suicide Prevention Lifeline: 988 for immediate assessment and safety.

 comments powered by